CaptRat/CaptRat.github.io/_posts/2016-12-22-the_is_only_one_thing_more_painful_than_learning_from_experience.markdown

 *I feel like there’s a very small amount of time, maybe like 5 seconds, where you feel good about it.
 90% of it is spent where you feel angry, and stupid.
-9% is spent feeling like “oh, obviously.”
+9% is spent feeling like 'oh.
+Obviously.'
 And there’s 1% of happiness.”*

 *Saron Yitbarek, founder of CodeNewbie.org